cryopie/scrabbleWeb/README.md

   log using the node-dirty database system.
 This works well, but has limited capacity and the database file grows without bounds.

-As I am not planning to provide the game as a public service, but rather run it for me and my friends to use, these limitations do not bother me.
-If you look at the game, please consider that it is a game meant to be played between friends, not an Internet service open to the general public.

-## Future changes

-I am open to patch submissions as long as the playability of the game is preserved.
-In particular, we want no dictionary matching, fast next game creation, no passwords, keyboard operability.
-I also want zero-effort deployment (i.e. no mandatory dependency on a database server).

-It would be somewhat nice to grow the game into a public service, but there is a lot of work left towards that goal, and I don't intend to make such an effort given the uncertain licensing issues.
-If you want to deal with the legal aspects, let me know.

 ## Installing

 The game uses node.js as server and depends on some npm packages.
 To install